griffithlab/civic-panel/docs/Build custom capture panel.rst

 .. image:: images/Upload_Variants.png

 To launch the Jupyter Notebook select the file entitled, "Build Probes Notebook" in the home directory.
 Selecting this file will direct you to a new tab in the same browser.
-Instructions for how to run the cells are provided in the notebook.
-In the Jupyter Notebook cell, ensure that you change the input variant list file name to match the Custom CIViC Variants file that you uploaded to the home directory.
+Each Jupiter Notebook consist of cells which can contain text or code.
+Running a cell will execute entered functions.
+A cell can be run by selecting the cell, holding down the "Shift" key and pressing enter.
+Instructions for how to run the cells are also provided in the notebook.
+In the Jupyter Notebook cell that contains the python script, ensure that you change the input variant list file name to match the Custom CIViC Variants file that you uploaded to the home directory.
 The default file name is 'test_create_variants.tsv' - See below:

 .. image:: images/Run_variants_to_probes.png

 Once you have changed the input file name, hold down the "Shift" key and select "Enter" to process your Custom CIViC variants.
 Once the code is done, two new files will appear in the home directory:
-	- IDT_INPUT_custom_CIViC_variants.txt = coordinates for all probes required to capture variants of interest without annotation
+	- INPUT_custom_CIViC_variants.txt = coordinates for all probes required to capture variants of interest without annotation
 	- REFERENCE_custom_CIViC_variants.txt = list of all probes required to capture variants of interest with annotation (gene name, probe id, type of tiling)

 You can download these files to your local computer by checking the box next to the file of interest and selecting the "Download" button:

 .. image:: images/Download_variants.png

-The file entitled "IDT_INPUT_custom_CIViC_variants.txt" will serve as an example input file, suitable for IDT probe design.
+The file entitled "INPUT_custom_CIViC_variants.txt" will serve as an example input file, suitable for IDT probe design.
 This file should be a tab separated text file whereby each row represents a genomic region that requires coverage.
 An example file is shown below:

 .. image:: images/Example_BED.png